RWS/tridion-sites-extensions-api-docs/docs/extensions.queryoptions.refetchinterval.md

 ## QueryOptions.refetchInterval property

 If set to a number, the query will continuously refetch at this frequency in milliseconds.
-If set to a function, the function will be executed with the latest data and query to compute a frequency Defaults to `false`<!-- -->.
+If set to a function, the function will be executed with the latest data and query to compute a frequency.
+Defaults to `false`<!-- -->.

 **Signature:**